abdm64/heyday-challenge/Readme.md

 npm install
 ```

-- Before start the application you should change the  keys in the api/src/config folder (ipadress, user, password etc) in order to connect to the postgres  database.
+- Before start the application you should change the  keys in the api/src/config directory (host, user, password and db name ) in order to connect to the postgres  database.

-- Start the application by running npm start from the command line in the app folder, you should see the message:  "Nest application successfully started".
+- Start the application by running npm start from the command line in the api directory , you should see the message:  "Nest application successfully started".

 ```